opsmill/infrahub/helm/README.md

 Using environment variables is also possible and recommended to set or override existing configuration values.

+It is possible to use Kubernetes secrets to configure credentials required by Infrahub such as the database credentials.
+The `envFromExistingSecret` parameter is available to pass environment variables from Kubernetes secrets.

 ## Prerequisites

 - Kubernetes 1.12+